Peer Tutoring FAQs

 Q: How often can I see my Peer Tutor?

 A: For the most part, students see their Peer Tutor(s) as much or as little as is needed for success in the course.
-If students want consistent help, they can meet with their Peer Tutor regularly each week, typically for an average of one to two hours over the course of each week.
+If students want consistent help, they can meet with their Peer Tutor regularly each week, typically for about one to two hours over the course of each week.
 Some weeks may require more hours if the student has a project, paper, or examination that takes a lot of preparation time.
+Please remember, however, that tutoring is supplemental, and students should always feel free to seek assistance directly from their course instructors.

 Q: Does my professor know that I am getting a tutor?